Do you dread talking to potential clients on the phone or on Skype? Most freelance writers have some anxiety about it — and that’s natural.

 Or it could be that you both have a common interest or know someone in common.
 Whatever it is, just briefly mention it at the beginning of the call in a lighthearted way.
 Often it helps develop rapport from the start.
 Just be prepared to move on quickly if that’s what they want to do.
 Some people are all business.

-Develop a Set of Questions and Selling Points for Your Freelance Writing Services
+Develop a Set of Questions for the Client and Selling Points for Your Freelance Writing Services

 The questions relate to the details of the freelance writing project.
 They need to be pertinent — you don’t want to look ill-prepared or like you’ve done no research — but they also need to give you all the info you need to assess the project so you can develop an accurate bid, or walk away if need be.